NM2509/Human-written-vs-bot-generated-news/README.md

-# Natural Language Processing task
+# Human written vs bot-generated news

 This work relates to news classification into the ones written by a human vs written by a bot / generated sentences.
 As part of the classification task, we create transition matrix Q for true sentences and use likelihood function in order to estimate the likelihood of a particular sentence being written by a human.
 We then use neural network that we train to predict the next word given current words.